Karen Hollins: Heart attack and shock death

+After wrapping "If Wishes Were Horses", Karen's final physical episode, Walker gave a speech in honour of Pearson.
+He joked that despite the title of the episode and the phrase having a meaning in the script, Karen had never actually said it in her time on the show.
+Walker got the cast and crew to give three cheers to Pearson, who burst into tears.
+Series producer Peter Eryl Lloyd, who created Karen, wrote a statement for social media following Pearson's exit.
+He described her as "Doctors favourite loudmouth matriarch" and referred to her by long-term nickname "Gobby Hollins".
+He was proud of the regional representation of the Black country and the portrayal of a working-class woman that had been told through Karen, describing it as "a highly valued story on the show".
+He added that Pearson would be missed by the cast and crew and thanked her for her 14 years of service in which she had become "a massive asset to Doctors".

+Three months after Karen's death had aired, Pearson was asked about her exit from Doctors by journalists at the 2023 British Soap Awards.
+She explained that she wanted a break from her career after 14 consecutive years on the series.
+Pearson admitted that she asked producers to kill Karen off, to which they were surprisingly obliging.
+She was pleased with her exit scenes and stated: "they gave me a lovely death, actually — I was very pleased with it.
+Chris was extraordinary.
+It was great.
+I was very, very pleased."

 Reception

-Alongside Walker, Pearson won the award for Best On-Screen Partnership at the British Soap Awards.
+Alongside Walker, Pearson won the award for Best On-Screen Partnership at the 2010 British Soap Awards.
 A year later, she was nominated for Best Storyline and Best Single Episode for her portrayal of Karen going through her pregnancy and eventual abortion storyline.
-Pearson was also nominated for Best Comedy Performance at the 2012 British Soap Awards.
+Pearson was also nominated for Best Comedy Performance at the 2012 ceremony.
 In 2014, Pearson received a nomination for Best Female Acting Performance at the RTS Midlands Awards.
-As well as these nominations, Pearson has been longlisted for Best Actress at the British Soap Awards four times; 2013, 2014, 2016 and 2018.
-Following a change to Pearson's hair, Jane Corscadden of The Focus wrote that "she looks fantastic", with viewers echoing the comment.
+As well as these nominations, Pearson was longlisted for Best Actress at the British Soap Awards four times; 2013, 2014, 2016 and 2018.

+Following a change to Pearson's hair, Jane Corscadden of The Focus wrote that Karen "looks fantastic", with viewers echoing the comment.
 In 2022, Pearson was nominated for the British Soap Award for Best Leading Performer, as well as herself and Walker receiving another nomination for Best On-Screen Partnership.
+Following her death, viewers were left "reeling" from emotion.
+Herself and Walker also won the Best On-Screen Partnership for the second time at the 2023 British Soap Awards, with her final episode also receiving a nomination for Best Single Episode.
+She was also nominated for Best Daytime Star at the 2023 Inside Soap Awards.